The Constitution of the Youngstown State University Student Government Association

 4. The President shall appoint the Vice President for Financial Affairs.

 5. All officers receiving an hourly wage/stipend must carry no less than twelve (12) semester hours for undergraduate members, and no less than nine (9) semester hours for graduate members each semester receiving the wage/stipend, except for his/her last semester.

 6. The Vice President for Financial Affairs, Vice President for Student Life, Vice President for University Affairs, and Parliamentarian must have completed forty-seven (47) hours of credit, twenty four (24) of which shall be carried at Youngstown State University.

 7. No person shall serve as more than one position on the Executive Committee.

 Section 2: Duties

 2. The Vice President for Student Life shall be the liaison between the Student Government Association and the Student Affairs division of Youngstown State University.
-The Vice President for Student Life shall carry out requests made by his or her assigned committee and be responsible for taking action on any issue related to the charge of that committee.
+The Vice President for Student Life shall head and carry out requests made by his or her assigned committee and be responsible for taking action on any issue related to the charge of that committee.
 The Vice President for Student Life shall also serve as the liaison between the Student Government Association and other programming bodies on campus, including, but not limited to, Greek Life, Athletics, Residence Life, and any student programming boards.